 Other types of heart disease include arrhythmia—which includes atrial fibrillation—and heart failure.
 Arrhythmia occurs when your heart beats too fast, too slow or at an irregular pace, while heart failure is when your heart becomes weakened to the point where it can’t pump enough blood to meet your body’s needs, leading to fatigue, shortness of breath and other symptoms.

-Did you know: Women are at a higher risk of coronary artery disease following menopause because of hormonal changes?
-This is primarily due to a decline in estrogen, a hormone found to have a protective effect on the coronary arteries.
-Accordingly, women who experience menopause before age 40 are particularly at risk for coronary artery disease.
+Women are at a higher risk of coronary artery disease following menopause, primarily due to a decline in estrogen, a hormone that has a protective effect on the coronary arteries.

 Misconceptions about women’s heart health